Talking Behind Someone’s Back

 You are the vice president of a marketing firm.
 One of your direct reports, Mason, prepares client presentations for you.
 You’ve worked together for a year in a fairly smooth relationship.
 Mason is somewhat quiet, but efficient at the job.
 He has never spoken to you about any problems working together.

 However, you received a text from Mason one evening when you were both working late.
 Once you started reading, it became clear it was sent to you by mistake.
 It was meant for one of Mason’s friends.
-It reads:
+It reads: “My boss is ok, but hovers a lot. checks EVERY little thing. i wish i got more credit for knowing my job.
+Some days, feels like I’m back in high scool.
+TTYL”

 It bothers you to learn that Mason regards your working relationship this way.
 Could he be right?
 The thing is, he has never expressed any frustration about this.
 What should your reaction be as a Q4 leader?